VS

 Cuadras vs Franco stats

-Back in February 2022, Carlos Cuadras stepped into the ring with a record of 39 wins, 4 loses and 1 draw, 27 of those wins coming by the way of knock out.
+Back in February 2022, Carlos Cuadras stepped into the ring with a record of 39 wins, 4 losses, and 1 draw, 27 of those wins coming by way of knockout.

-The stats suggested Rodriguez had a slight advantage in power over Cuadras, with a 71% knock out percentage over Cuadras' 69%.
+The stats suggested Rodriguez had a slight advantage in power over Cuadras, with a 71% knockout percentage compared to Cuadras' 69%.

 Carlos Cuadras was the older man by 11 years, at 33 years old.